 Chlorine shock is an effective way to thoroughly clean your hot tub.
 You give the water a chlorine shock in the following cases:

-Before you begin, it's important that the pH value between 7.2 and 7.6 lies.
+Before you begin, it's important that the pH value is between 7.2 and 7.6 is.

 If this is not the case, the chlorine does not work properly.
 You can correct the value with pH min whether pH-plus.